Patani Kingdom: Yellow Queen and decline

+Kelantanese rajas

 According to Kelantanese sources, Raja Kuning was deposed in 1651 by the Raja of Kelantan, who installed his son as the ruler of Patani, and the period of Kelantanese dynasty in Patani began.
 A different queen appeared to have been in control of Patani again by 1670, and three queens of Kelantan lineage may have ruled Patani from 1670 to 1718.

 When Phetracha took control of Ayutthaya in 1688, Patani refused to acknowledge his authority and rebelled.
 Ayutthaya then invaded with 50,000 men and subdued Patani.
 Following the invasion, political disorder continued for five decades, during which the local rulers were helpless to end the lawlessness of the region, and most foreign merchants abandoned trade with Patani.
 Towards the end of the 17th century, Patani was described in Chinese sources as sparsely populated and barbaric.

-Reassertion of Thai power
+Reassertion of Siamese power

-In the 18th century, Ayutthaya under King Ekkathat (Boromaraja V) faced another Burmese invasion.
+In the 18th century, Ayutthaya under King Ekkathat faced another Burmese invasion.
 This culminated in the capture and destruction of the city of Ayutthaya in 1767, as well as the death of the king.
 Siam was shattered, and as rivals fought for the vacant throne, Patani declared its complete independence.

-King Taksin finally defeated the Burmese and reunified the country, opening the way for the establishment of the Chakri dynasty by his successor, King Rama I. In 1786, a resurgent Siam sent an army led by Prince Surasi (Viceroy Boworn Maha Surasinghanat), younger brother of King Rama I, to seek the submission of Patani.
+King Taksin defeated the Burmese and reunified the country, opening the way for the establishment of the Chakri dynasty by his successor, King Rama I. In 1786 Siam sent an army led by Prince Surasi (Viceroy Boworn Maha Surasinghanat), younger brother of King Rama I, to seek the submission of Patani.

-Patani in the Bangkok Period
+Patani in the Bangkok period

-Patani was easily defeated by Siam in 1786 and resumed its tributary status.
-The city of Patani itself was sacked and destroyed, and a new town was later created a few miles to the west.
-However, a series of attempted rebellions prompted Bangkok to divide Patani into seven smaller puppet states in the early 1800s during the reign of King Rama II.
-Britain recognised the Thai ownership of Patani by the Burney Treaty in 1826.
-The throne stayed vacant for a few decades until 1842, when a member of the Kelantanese royalty returned to reclaim the throne.
+The siege of Patani by Siam occurred in 1786, this is followed by the destruction of the town, massacres as well as deportations of the inhabitants.
+Further, Siam invaded Patani several times in 1789–1791, 1808, 1831–1832 and 1838.
+This served to completely end the centuries-old mandala system, effectively ending Pattani's status of an independent state.
+Bangkok divided Patani into seven small principalities (hua muang).
+Britain recognised the Siamese ownership of Patani in the Burney Treaty in 1826.
+The throne stayed vacant for a few decades until 1842, when a member of Kelantanese royalty returned to reclaim the throne.
 While the raja ruled over Patani independently of Siam, Patani also recognised the authority of Siam and regularly sent the bunga mas tribute.

 In 1902, in a bid to assert full control of Patani, Siam arrested and deposed the last raja of Patani after he refused Siam's demand for administrative reform, thus ending Patani as an independent state.